DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 This document is a quick step-by-step guide to processing Lightrail value redemption (Gift Cards or Account Credits) at the order checkout.
 The focus will be on implementing this use-case by programmatically calling the Lightrail API.

-- If you would like to learn more about Lightrail concepts, check out the section on Lightrail Object Model in the [Lightrail API Docs](https://www.lightrail.com/docs/).
+- To learn more about Lightrail concepts, check out the section on the Lightrail Object Model in the [Lightrail API Docs](https://www.lightrail.com/docs/).
 - If you are looking for an implementation of this use-case in a specific language or technology, check out the section on Client Libraries and Integrations in the [Lightrail API Docs](https://www.lightrail.com/docs/).

 ## Use-Case